jdittrich/userNeedResearchBook/text/allURBook.md

 Remember to protect the participant's identity if they did not give you the permission to share their quotes or names.
-If they did not give you the permission,  only share a plausible, but faked “quote” and don't use real names but faked ones as well.
+If they did not give you the permission, only share a plausible, but faked »quote« and don't use real names but faked ones as well.
 Don’t deceive your audience either: mention that the names and quotes are not real but are only corresponding to their actual counterparts.